salareinavipour/http_server/README.md

 ## Getting Started

+I forked and dockerized [http_server](https://github.com/sawasy/http_server) so to run the server using docker:

-First build the image:
+- First build the image:

 ```
 docker build -t ruby_server:v0.1.0 .
 ```

-Then run it using:
+- Then run it using:

 ```
 docker run --name ruby_server -p 80:80 -d ruby_server:v0.1.0